 Why Does Brand-Building Work?

-It doesn’t matter whether you make your products or go the white label route — investing in your brand is far superior to trying the newest “hacks for massive growth overnight.”
+It doesn’t matter whether you make your products or go the white label route — investing in your brand loyalty is far superior to trying the newest “hacks for massive growth overnight.”
 Here’s why.

 It Creates Awareness